-Insider regulation applies to all persons who have access to or possess inside information.
+Insider regulations apply to all persons who have access to or possess inside information.
 The company’s insider guidelines apply to the company’s Board of Directors, management and all persons employed by the company who have access to inside information regardless of whether the person in question has been added to an insider list, or how or from whom the person has received the information.
 In addition, the guidelines apply to persons who act on behalf or for the account of the company, when they perform tasks through which they have access to inside information.

 Insiders And Insider Lists

 The MAR does not separate permanent insiders and project-specific insiders.
 The maintenance of a separate register concerning permanent insiders is subject to the company’s decision.
-The company has decided to draw up a register for permanent insiders.
+The company has decided to prepare a register for permanent insiders.
 As a result, the company’s insiders can be divided into two groups: permanent insiders and project-specific insiders.

 The company’s permanent insiders, who have permanent access to all inside information pertaining to the company on account of their position or job, are: